gurjika/sweeft-project/README.md

 ExerciseHub is a comprehensive fitness tracking API, designed to manage users' profiles, exercises, plans, and achievements.
 Built with Django and Django Rest Framework (DRF), it provides a robust set of endpoints for a fitness application.

-# Features

-## User Profiles:
-Manage user profiles, including viewing and updating profiles.

-## Exercises:
-Access to a vast library of exercises, along with the ability to create, retrieve, update, and delete custom exercises.

-## Plans:
-Users can create, update, and delete their workout plans, assign exercises to specific weekdays, and track their completion.

-## Achievements & History:
-Track exercise achievements and view the history of completed exercises.

 # API Endpoints Overview